 First Aid for Teenagers

-(If you would like a practical course: www.firstaidforlife.org.uk run hands-on courses for groups of friends nationally, or individuals can join one of our scheduled courses in London).
+If you are buying this course for someone else to complete - please put their name into the course, as they would like it to appear on their certificate.
+You can make payment under a different name.
+(If you would like a practical course: www.firstaidforlife.org.uk run hands-on courses for groups of friends throughout the UK, alternatively individuals can join one of our open scheduled courses at our training centre in London).

 First aid for teenagers covering adult, baby and child first aid: